 The criteria specified above in respect of Business Quality and Management Quality, also necessitate a deeper analysis of a company's positioning with regard to the material and relevant ESG factors within its sector.
 If the Investment Manager believes a company is not appropriately positioning its operations against the relevant and material ESG factors it faced, it will not be placed on the Focus List (even if it scored highly on other criteria).
+In consequence of this, while no specific reduction percentage of the Sub-fund is targeted, the number of securities selected for the Focus List is expected to be materially smaller than the Sub-fund's potential investible universe2 based on the Investment Manager's process.
+In any case, the Investment Manager's selectivity approach leads to a reduction of at least 20% of the investment universe based on ESG factors.
 A detailed valuation is conducted by the relevant analyst for each company on the Focus List and a target price and range is established.

-The Investment Manager adopts a selectivity approach.
 Admission of a company to the Focus List is therefore the product of the scoring of all (or substantially all in the case of absence) of the Investment Manager's investment team for this strategy.
 Once admitted to the Focus List a company is eligible for investment by the Investment Manager's portfolio managers.
 Typically the Investment Manager will invest in approximately 30-60 stocks from the Focus List of around 130 names at any one time, although these numbers are guidelines rather than hard restrictions and both the number of invested stocks from the Focus List and the size of the Focus List may vary over time.
-In consequence of this, while no specific reduction percentage of the Sub-fund is targeted, the number of securities selected for the portfolio is expected to be materially smaller than the Sub-fund's potential investible universe based on the Investment Manager's process.
+In consequence of this, while no specific reduction percentage of the Sub-fund is targeted, the number of securities selected for the portfolio is expected to be materially smaller than the Sub-fund's potential investible universe2 based on the Investment Manager's process.
 Historically, the portfolio has tended to be relatively concentrated relative to broader market indices which means that the performance of individual companies may have a disproportionally greater impact on the value of the Sub-fund.